kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 <code>make_json_input phnx 0 0 0 -query_unr True -ampl 10 -peak2noise 3.2</code>

-I also removed by hand the region from 320-360 degrees in the final json file I used.
+I also removed by hand the azimuths from 320-360 degrees in the final json file I used.

 Next we need to make some snr files.
 I am going to do most of 2019 thru 2021, but if you prefer, you can set the -weekly option to True and that will speed things up (it makes one file per week).